Generic Name: miconazole (mi-KON-a-zole)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of liver problems or the blood disease porphyria
+- if you have the blood disease porphyria or a history of liver disease, or you have been exposed to HIV

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if miconazole cream may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.